build-on-aws/bedrock-agent-txt2sql/README.md

 ![Create DB query](Streamlit_App/images/create_athena_db.png)

 - You should now see query successful at the bottom.
-On the left side under "Data", change the default database to your database `athena_db` as shown in the screenshot above.
+On the left side under **Data**, change the default database to your database `athena_db` as shown in the screenshot above.

 - Now, let's create the `customers` table.
 Run the following query in Athena. `(Remember to update the {alias} field)`: